semgrep/semgrep-docs/docs/semgrep-code/policies.md

 To add rules, follow these steps:

 1. On the [Policies](https://semgrep.dev/orgs/-/policies) page, click **Add Rules**.
 1. You are redirected to the [Semgrep Registry](https://semgrep.dev/explore) page.
-Explore the page, open cards of individual rules, and then click **Add to Policy.
+Explore the page, open cards of individual rules, and then click **Add to Policy**.
 1. Specify the behavior of the rule that you are adding.
 Select either:
     - **Monitor**: Display findings only on the [Findings](https://semgrep.dev/orgs/-/findings?tab=open) page of Semgrep Code.
     - **Comment**: Display findings on the [Findings](https://semgrep.dev/orgs/-/findings?tab=open) page of Semgrep Code and create comments in MRs or PRs.
     - **Block**: Display findings on the [Findings](https://semgrep.dev/orgs/-/findings?tab=open) page of Semgrep Code, create comments in MRs or PRs, and block PRs or MRs where the finding was detected.

+### Adding custom rules

+To add custom rules from the Semgrep Editor, see [Editor: Setting code standards with the Policies page](docs/semgrep-code/editor/#setting-code-standards-with-the-policies-page).

 ## Disabling rules